 Communicating consistently, billing clearly, and seeking feedback regularly on your firm’s performance are all ways to make sure your clients feel that they are your top priority.

 To keep it simple, focus on these four key aspects of running a client-centred law firm:

 - Consider your client’s perspective.
 Creating a better client journey and overall client experience at your law firm means truly seeing things from your client’s perspective.
 Don’t make assumptions: Stay engaged with your clients, and look for opportunities to get insight into their experiences.

 - Care for your clients and consider their needs.
 Your clients come to you for more than legal advice: They may need you to provide peace of mind, reassurance, emotional support, advice, and more—even if they’re business clients.
 Take full account of this, and you could help your firm stand out in a tremendous way.

 - Think about your clients first.
 When your law firm makes a decision, evaluates a new tool, or tries a new process, do you think about how it will impact your clients and their experiences?
-Thinking of your clients first in all things is the first critical step towards running a more client-centered practice.
+Thinking of your clients first in all things is the first critical step towards running a more client-centred practice.

 - Communicate clearly and often.
-Client-centered communication means more than just providing updates on clients’ cases: It’s about being proactive so that clients feel informed, and taking the time to ensure clients truly understand everything that is going on.
+Client-centred communication means more than just providing updates on clients’ cases: It’s about being proactive so that clients feel informed, and taking the time to ensure clients truly understand everything that is going on.
 This is important throughout the entire client journey, from intake to invoice.

 Ensuring you have happy clients